Pneumonia - Symptoms, Types, Causes and Treatment

 The symptoms may vary depending on the type of pneumonia and the age of the affected individual.
 Let's explore some common symptoms associated with different types of pneumonia.

-Symptoms of Bacterial Pneumonia
+Bacterial Pneumonia Symptoms

 - High fever with shaking chills